Veronica-MN/real_estate_market_analysis/project_summary.md

 ## MDM Best Practices

 **Data Cleaning:**
-- Use context-specific methods for handling missing values, such as forward fill or backward fill.
+- Handle missing values by marking them as 'NA' to explicitly indicate unavailable data.
 - Standardize text data to lowercase and remove leading/trailing whitespace.
 - Create new columns for cleaned data while preserving original data for reference.